 - Don’t take that critical inner voice too seriously (if you have one) because it will talk you out of “foolish” things (like following your passions) that are the best thing you could do for yourself.
 For many, that negative voice is always there, sowing the seeds of fear.
 Recognize it for what it is, then walk through it.

 - Develop your Mantra, something to center you and get you focused.
 I like “do it now.”
 Use this mantra to calm you down, overwrite those critical thoughts, and keep going.

-- If you find an influential mentor, thank the stars, and then take ALL of their advice.
+- If you find an influential mentor, thank the stars and take ALL of their advice.
 Otherwise, it’s not the advice you are seeking.
 It is your advice repackaged to look like someone else’s advice.
-Get all you can out of those special people you run across in your life and follow all their information.
+Get all you can from those special people you run across and follow all their information.

 - “Remember, don’t fool yourself – and you’re the easiest person to fool.”
-This quote comes from Nobel Prize-winning physicist Richard Feynman and speaks for itself.
+This quote mantras from Nobel Prize-winning physicist Richard Feynman speaks for itself.